 Let’s admit it: we’ve all encountered an ant problem once in our lifetime, haven’t we?
 Ants are small creatures, but despite their size, they are the most common pest problem for homeowners.
 They can contaminate food, make unpleasant mounds, and damage properties.
-Some species even bite, and yes, their bites sting and may be fatal.
+Some species even bite and their stings can be painful.
 These are the reasons you need to find natural ways to get Oregon ants out of your home.

 How to Get Rid of Oregon Ants in Your Home Naturally

 You may be thinking: ants all look the same.
 The truth is, thousands of known species can be found around the world.
 In Oregon alone, you may deal with seven types of ants.

 Getting rid of ants is challenging.
 Controlling them seems to be an endless activity, with some species more difficult to control than others.
 But here is the good news—natural solutions to get rid of Oregon ants are readily available in your homes.
 Let’s take a look.

 You can spot sugar ants commonly in the kitchen.
 As their name implies, these types of Oregon ants are attracted to sweet and sugary items.